 SPA can be attacked by hackers because of its cross-site scripting and the fact that it does not reload new pages.
 By making use of cross-site scripting, hackers can access the site and put on new scripts into the client site.
 The disclosure of sensitive data will not only have a negative impact on users but also on the business and the site itself.

-4. Have troubles with SEO
+4. Have trouble with SEO

 One of the biggest problems when using a Single Page App is SEO.
 To be more specific, Search Engine Optimization depends mostly on HTML content, and a SPA has fewer pages with unique URLs, and keywords lead to a lower rank of the site.
 This is a big issue for any eCommerce business since SEO is essential to help customers discover a company’s website or products.